larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-As such an action would be taken by the IETF LLC in order to protect the IETF according to its fiduciary duty, then it cannot allow that to be overridden by a decision of the moderation team or the IESG.
+As such an action would be taken by the IETF LLC in order to protect the IETF according to its fiduciary duty, then it cannot allow that to be overridden by a decision of the moderator team or the IESG.
 The subject of any such action may request a review by the IETF LLC board, as documented in section 4.7 of {{!RFC8711}}